Byron/btank/src/md/about_tank.md

     - It's actually exactly the same as what's done with `tk-config-default` or `tk-config-multiroot`
 - install command rewrites your own configuration files.
 This is always undesirable, as formatting can change considerably.
 A good system would be to write files containing the required changes based on the current settings, which is consecutively merged in
 - during deferred folder creation, the launch-app (or however starts up the host application) has to unconditionally create folders for a particular entity, which adds a few seconds to the application startup time.
 If folder creation would be triggered at the time a template is used, and only if the folder leading up to some file doesn't exist, this could be circumvented.
+- When creating a new project, the location of that project determined by the project configuration itself, and there is no easy way to override it.
+Even though it's possible to place the tank configuration anywhere, information about where the project data along with some caches resides is determined solely by the `roots.yml` coming which should be a part of the tank configuration you are using as template.
+That way, it's difficult to have a standard studio configuration yet to place new projects using it in different shares to balance load.